RedVortexDev/RedVortexDev/README.md

 * I love [DiamondFire](https://mcdiamondfire.com/)
 * I love to learn new things
 * I am always seeking to start a new project
+* If you don't see GitHub activity, you should assume I'm working on something in [DiamondFire](https://mcdiamondfire.com/)

 # 💻 Tech Stack: